mug-n-ai/YRoot/docs/examples/burnout.md

 ---

-## 2. Enter the WHY Loop
+## 2. Enter the YRoot

-Instead of reacting emotionally, the WHY Loop provides a way to break the situation into parts:
+Instead of reacting emotionally, the YRoot provides a way to break the situation into parts:

 - What exactly is the goal?
 - What must be true for that goal to be realistic?